syselement/blog/writeups-walkthroughs/tryhackme/practice/easy/blaster.md

 ## Privilege Escalation

-- Use `hhupd.exe` to exploit the privilege escalation vulnerability present in the Windows Certificate Dialog box, a bug in the UAC mechanism
+- Run `hhupd.exe` to exploit the privilege escalation vulnerability present in the Windows Certificate Dialog box, a bug in the UAC mechanism
   - `cmd` user: `nt authority\system`